wanderwallet/wander-docs/api/connect.md

 | `gateway?`    | [`Gateway`](connect.md#custom-gateway-config)              | Custom gateway config                                                             |

 {% hint style="info" %}
-**Note:** The `appInfo` argument is optional, if it is not provided, the extension will use your site's title and favicon as application data
+**Note:** The `appInfo` argument is optional, if it is not provided, the extension will use your site's title and favicon as application data.
 {% endhint %}

 {% hint style="info" %}
-**Note:** The `gateway` argument is optional, if it is not provided, the extension will use the default `arweave.net` gateway for the executed API functions
+**Note:** The `gateway` argument is optional, if it is not provided, the extension will use the default `arweave.net` gateway for the executed API. functions
 {% endhint %}

 ## Permissions